Andrea Brustolon: Biography

 Brustolon's walnut, boxwood and ebony pieces transcend ordinary functional limitations of furniture; they are constructed of elaborately carved figures.
 The framework of Brustolon's chairs, side tables and gueridons were carved as gnarled tree branches, with further supports of putti and moors carved in ebony.
 Backrests of the chairs, which were never touched in the rigidly upright posture that contemporary etiquette demanded, were carved with allegories of vanity, fire and music, etc.

 The most extravagant piece delivered for Pietro Venier was a large side table and vase-stand of box and ebony, designed as a single ensemble to display rare imported Japanese porcelain vases.
 The eclectic allegories include Hercules with the Hydra and Cerberus, moors and reclining river-gods (see ref.).

 For the Correr, less extrovert chairs bear female nudes extended along the armrests.
 For the Pisani, he carved a suite of twelve chairs (now at the Palazzo Quirinale) with flowers, fruit, leaves and branches to symbolize the twelve months of the year.
 Work by Brustolon is at the Villa Pisani at Stra.

-In 1685 Brustolon returned to the house where he was born at Belluno, and from that time devoted himself mainly to tabernacles and devotional sculptures in walnut, boxwood or ivory.
+In 1685 Brustolon returned to the house where he was born in Belluno, and from that time devoted himself mainly to tabernacles and devotional sculptures in walnut, boxwood or ivory.
 His polychromed ivory Corpus from a crucifix is in the Museo Civico di Belluno, which preserves some of Brustolon's preparatory drawings for frames to be carved with putti displaying emblems.
 A pair of boxwood sculptures, The Sacrifice of Abraham and Jacob Wrestling with the Angel, integral with scrolling barocchetto stands, were in the collection of Justus Liebig (Liebigshaus, Frankfort).
 An altarpiece, c.
 1720, is at the Victoria and Albert Museum, London.

 He died in Belluno in 1732.

 Brustolon had many imitators working in his style, both contemporary, and later.
 The Venetian sculptor Valentino Panciera Besarel (1829–1902) made upholstered armchairs in the Brustolon manner from the 1860s.